 In this blog post, we list down five key points that could be instrumental in ensuring a successful collaboration between your business organization and your outsourcing partner.

-You can also check out these 6 secret techniques to improve software development outsourcing.
+You can also check out these six secret techniques to improve software development outsourcing.

 1. Set realistic expectations.

-Perhaps the most common misconception that clients have when it comes to outsourcing is that they think the service provider will take care of everything that they (the client business) themselves cannot handle, and with the outsourcing company having little knowledge of the project.
-We know this to be a fact because having been in this industry for so long, we’ve handled such concerns or received such requests from potential clients.
-We at Arcanys know better than to enter into this type of partnership where too much is expected of the provider, because this will only end in failure, resulting in losses for both parties.
+Perhaps the most common misconception that clients have when it comes to outsourcing is that they think the service provider will take care of everything that they (the client business) themselves cannot handle, and the outsourcing company has little knowledge of the project.
+We know this to be a fact because, having been in this industry for so long, we’ve handled such concerns or received such requests from potential clients.
+We at Arcanys know better than to enter into this type of partnership where too much is expected of the provider because this will only end in failure, resulting in losses for both parties.